 Evaluate company culture

-We talk about culture a lot.
-That’s because the impact of cultural differences is a frequently underappreciated yet vital factor in business communication.
+The impact of cultural differences is a frequently underappreciated yet vital factor in business communication.
 Intangible as it is, it can directly affect teamwork, goal alignment, prioritization, and realization.

 You can get a feel of what a company is like during your initial call.
 Try and get an idea of their values and internal processes.
 Here are some questions to ask yourself: